 - Quality Control and Testing

-Engineering of Packaging Materials for Smoked Fish
+Packaging Solutions for Smoked Fish

 - Vacuum Sealed Bags

-- Foil Pouches and Cans
+Foil Pouches and Cans

 - Objective: Provide a durable and protective packaging option.